Please note that this page is not compatible with small resolution screens such as mobile phones and tablets.

 St. Vincent de Paul, East Kilbride

 Under taking of biggest job to date.
 The pews were made to a specific design, the church wanted a deeper seat, flat with no rake.
-Because of the size of this job I employed the services a joiner and cabinet maker for the duration of the job.
+Because of the size of this job I employed the services of a joiner and cabinet maker for the duration of the job.

 Charles Rennie Mackintosh Dining in California